Library Conduct Regulations

 The library community comprises different user groups (students, members of the teaching, administrative, and library staffs, alumni, registered external members and members of the general public), whose conduct is covered in varying degrees by different College and University of Toronto codes and policies.
 It is understood also that it is not possible to rely solely on these existing policies because they do not govern all the stated prohibited activities, and because the College's interests may be best served by an administrative procedure rather than by a judicial one.
 For breaches relating to the Library Conduct Regulations, therefore, the following procedures will apply:

-- Anyone who believes a breach under these regulations has been committed may initiate a complaint by bringing the matter to the attention of the College Librarian or the Assistant Librarian.
+- Anyone who believes a breach under these regulations has been committed may initiate a complaint by bringing the matter to the attention of the College Librarian or designate.

 - Whenever possible and appropriate, reason and moral suasion shall be used to resolve issues of individual behaviour before resort is made to formal disciplinary procedures.
 Library staff will assist in monitoring the clauses of these regulations and, as appropriate, issue warnings to library users who may have committed offences as defined in these regulations.

-- At present some of the prohibited activities in the regulations may be considered offences as defined in the Colleges Regulations Concerning Student Discipline, the University's Code of Student Conduct, the University's Policy & Procedures: Sexual Harassment, or the Criminal Code of Canada (clauses relating to assault, theft, etc.).
+- At present some of the prohibited activities in the regulations may be considered offences as defined in the Colleges Regulations Concerning Student Discipline, the University's Code of Student Conduct, the Trinity College and the University of Toronto Policy on Sexual Violence and Sexual Harrassment, or the Criminal Code of Canada (clauses relating to assault, theft, etc.).
 As such, appropriate hearing procedures and sanctions outlined in those codes may be applied.

 Upon investigation of a complaint which is deemed to be in breach of the Library Conduct Regulations as defined, a person designated by the College Librarian may conclude that action is warranted.
 At this point the person designated by the College Librarian will recommend the appropriate disciplinary procedures.